TimPaterson/FixDebugInfo-GCC-ARM/README.md

 not the disassembler in the objdump utility).

-FixDebugInfo corrects this by passing over the executable `.elf` file and rewriting the line mapping info for each compilation unit in place.
-This can be added as a post-build step in Atmel Studio (assuming FixDebugInfo.exe is in the search path):
+FixDebugInfo corrects this by passing over the executable `.elf` file and rewriting the line mapping info for each compilation unit.
+This can be added as a post-build step in Microchip Studio (assuming FixDebugInfo.exe is in the search path):

 `FixDebugInfo $(OutputDirectory)\$(OutputFileName)$(OutputFileExtension)`